antvis/G2/site/docs/manual/extra-topics/experimental-spec-api.en.md

 ## Compare

-It can be found that the initialization of the chart instance and the final rendering of the two APIs are the same, but the way of declaring visualization in the middle is different.
+It can be found that the initialization of the chart instance and the final rendering of the two APIs are the same, but the way of declaring the visualization in between is different.
 Next, let's take a brief look at the similarities and differences between the two.

-Functional API is implemented based on Spec API: Simply put, each Chart instance has an option.
-Functional API generates these options through a series of methods, while Spec API directly sets these options.
+The Functional API is implemented based on Spec API.
+In simple terms, each Chart instance has an options object.
+Functional API generates this options object through a series of methods, while Spec API directly sets this options object.
 No matter which form of API it is, G2 will directly render the current options in the end, so the ability of the two to declare visualization is completely equivalent.

 In most scenarios, the two are more of a stylistic choice, but there are some differences:

 * **Ease of use**: Spec API is superior in terms of ease of use and is more friendly to beginners or users who do not need to understand G2 in depth.
 JavaScript objects, which are more structural expressions, are naturally easier to understand than function expressions.
 And it is often a whole, making it easier to copy, paste and "adjust parameters".
-* **flexibility**: Functional API has the advantage of flexibility and is more suitable for functional,[D3](https://github.com/d3/d3)More familiar users.
-But its flexibility is not reflected in the ability to draw more complex visualizations, but in the fact that the form of declarative visualizations will be more flexible.
-One advantage is that it is easier to organize concerns.
+* **Flexibility**: The Functional API excels in flexibility and is better suited for users familiar with functional programming and [D3](https://github.com/d3/d3).
+However, its flexibility does not necessarily result in the ability to create more complex visualizations; it is more about the flexibility in how visualizations are declared.
+One advantage is that it is easier to organize focus points.

-For example, if you want the bars in the bar graph above to appear in sequence, you need to add an encode and transform.
+For example, if you want the bars in the bar graph above to appear one by one, you need to add an encode and transform.
 The first Spec API below looks a little clearer than the second Functional API, but the latter can put animation-related properties (the same focus) together, while the former cannot.

 ```js
 chart.options({